 Source: Bank of Estonia

-Spanish direct investments in Estonia represent approximately 0.2% of all direct investments to Estonia.
+As of 31.12.2018, Spanish direct investments to Estonia amounted to 77.3 million euros, which represent approximately 0.4% of all direct investments to Estonia.
 Most of the investments were in wholesale and retail trade, manufacturing, real estate and finance and insurance.
 The largest Spanish-owned company in Estonia is Fersa Energias Renovables SA.
 One of the biggest investments done by Spain is Marbella Club Hotel SA in the tourism sector, who bought the Schlössle Hotel Group AS.

-By the end of 2017, Estonian investments in Spain amounted to 101 million euros.
-The greatest investments were in real estate, finance and insurance and wholesale and retail trade.
+By the end of 2018, Estonian investments in Spain amounted to 123 million euros.
+The biggest investments were in real estate, finance and insurance, and wholesale and retail trade.

 Spain remains a popular destination for Estonian tourists, although more frequent and direct flight connections would certainly further improve this.